Back to Inside Track Blog

 1. Reduces stress

 When events in our lives make us feel threatened or upset the balance in our bodies, our first line of defence is to create a stress response.
-This stress response — otherwise known as the ‘fight or flight’ response — can make a person feel physically uncomfortable symptoms and make us behave differently.
+This response, otherwise known as the ‘fight or flight’ response, can cause physical discomfort and change the way we behave.

 A mix of hormones and adrenaline raises blood pressure, increases heart rate and the rate at which a person perspires, forcing the body into an emergency response.